maartenba/myget-documentation/package-managers/nuget.md

 #### Public feed

-There are two types of public feeds we can connect to: public feeds we own or a feed we want to consume from the gallery.
-The only real difference, in terms of consuming, is where to find the URL of the feed.
+There are two types of public feeds we can connect to: public feeds we own ourselves, or a feed we want to consume from the gallery.
+The only real difference, in terms of consuming these feeds, is where to find the URL of the feed.

 MyGet feeds have multiple endpoints, and each one is specific to a particular package type and protocol.
 Pick the NuGet endpoint URL that matches the protocol version you want to use (e.g. NuGet v3), and use that to configure the feed endpoint in your favorite NuGet client.
-Let's go over how to connect to these.

 #### Gallery feed

-After browsing the list of feeds on the [MyGet Gallery](https://myget.org/gallery) (or on the MyGet Enterprise Gallery), we can get its connection details using the **Connect to feed** button.
+First things first: we'll have to find the feed we want to connect to on the [MyGet Gallery](https://myget.org/gallery) (or on the MyGet Enterprise Gallery).

 ![Gallery feed details](assets/gallery-feed.png)

+Once we found a feed of interest, we can get its connection details using the **Connect to feed** button.
 This will open a dialog where we can find the various endpoints for this feed.

 ![Gallery feed URL](assets/connect-gallery-feed.png)